 As always, courts prioritize the interests of affected children over the stated preferences of their parents and grandparents.
 Courts also emphasize the quality of the relationship between parent and child over that of grandparent and grandchild.
 Successful petitions for grandparent visitation are more likely if the impacted children previously resided with their grandparents for at least twelve months.

-At the Brown Law Offices, we offer targeted legal services for both parents and grandparents impacted by divorce.
+At the law firm of Barna, Guzy & Steffen, Ltd., we offer targeted legal services for both parents and grandparents impacted by divorce.
 Contact us today to learn more about your options for gaining visitation rights as a grandparent.